 Then, the letters refer to either the volume (Type 1) or to the diameter of the wave, curl or coil.
 All tables you find will contain examples of women’s hair only, but that’s fine: it’s the really same thing for the purpose of what we are discussing in here.

 Based on your hair type and your haircut, you will use one of the products below to style your hair:

 ● Hair tonic

 Let’s consider my specific case: my hair type is 3A, and in my life I’ve tried everything from using nothing, to gel, wax, clay, cream, and mousse.
 Until I was keeping my hair fairly short, my go-to product was:

 ● L’Oreal – Studio Line – Out of bed fibre-cream #6

-It was working great, keeping my hair in place without the stiffness and “wet” look of the gel, and without the stiffness and the curly-amplifying effect of the mousse.
-Now that my hair is a bit longer, that product is no longer the best one for my hair and my haircut, and after some research I switched to:
+It was working great, keeping my hair in place without the stiffness and the “wet” look of the gel on one side, and without the stiffness and the curly-amplifying effect of the mousse on the other side.
+Now that my hair is a bit longer, that product is no longer the best one for me, and after some research I switched to:

 ● Sebastian – Twisted Line – Curl styling cream

 It works just great, leaving the curls well-defined, soft and natural.
 It’s to be applied on damp hair, and you need to do some tests since there is a fine line between applying it when the hair is still too wet, and when it has become too dry instead: after some experimenting you will find the right balance for you.
 Then, after you have applied the product, you leave the hair drying up naturally, and after a couple of hours it will be fully dry and looking just great.

 But I thought you were an “alpha”, why on Earth do you know so much about hair and hair styling?